 Is poverty an economic or social ill?
 Should it be focused on getting to work through opportunity or providing a safety net with work for all?
 Is unemployment caused by the market and macroeconomic problems?
 Or is it caused by lack of skill or opportunity to people?
 Which way do you solve unemployment?
 Giving people the skills to find work or propping up failing industries?

-Isn’t legal welfarism, like the minimum wage or womens shortlists and diversity quotas, they aren’t meritocratic, they’re egalitarian.
-Isn’t that the state intervening in private industry?
-Companies have to follow those lines, after all.
+Isn’t legal welfarism, like the minimum wage, the state intervening in private industry?
+What about womens shortlists and diversity quotas, they aren’t meritocratic, they’re egalitarian.
+Companies have to follow those rules.
 Is this state intervention needed to overcome systemic sexism and racism in our society?
 Can those be considered abandoning left wing ideas, if a definition of being left wing is a commitment to social justice?

 (See: Women and New Labour: Engendering Politics and Policy?
 (Claire Annesley))

 These are all blurry lines, where there is no easy answer.
 This is why 2-D political spectrums are by and large useless as you could agree with the first part but not this or the next bit or whatever.

 Case in point: Attlee’s government gave us nuclear weapons and helped to found NATO.
 Does that negate his left wing credentials because Benn et al. called for Britain’s nuclear disarmament?
 It doesn’t really provide any meaningful dimensions for discussion.

 If New Labour privatising bodies is the only evidence of them no longer being left wing – if the only definition used for left wing is public ownership – that definition is too narrow to encompass all political thought.

 Arguably the bigger failing of New Labour was its tinkering attitude.
 Their policies were modest.
 Following the austerity of the Tories, you’d be forgiven for thinking the New Labour era never happened.